Tag

 Lutron Caseta Plug-In Lamp Dimmer Switch

-Best smart plug for
+Best smart plug for lamps

 The Lutron Caseta Plug-In Lamp Switch is great for keeping your electric bill low and home security high.
-Controllable with Alexa, Google Assistant, Serena shades, and Sonos, you can dim lights, set schedules, and create routines with voice commands or the Lutron app.
+Controllable with Alexa, Google Assistant, Serena shades, and Sonos, you can dim lights, set schedules, and create lighting routines with voice commands or the Lutron app.
 The switch is also seasonally savvy, meaning as the days grow shorter or longer, the switch adjusts lamp light based on how much sun a room is getting.
 The unit itself is a little bulky, so you’ll want to make sure it’s not going to interfere with power brick items.

 emporia smart plug review plugs